 - A near complete fossil of a Mesohippus and Euoohippus, both forerunners of the modern horse

 - The lower jaw of a Deinotherium.
-Lower jaw might sounds uninspiring, until you realise how much dental floss you’d need to keep those mighty tusks in shape
+Lower jaw might sound uninspiring, until you realise how much dental floss you’d need to keep those mighty tusks in shape

 - Skeletons of a Diplodocus, Iguanadon and similar, and the most inappropriately named dinosaur, Allosaurus fragilis.
 There’s nothing fragile about this T-Rex lookalike, as the impressive animatronic model demonstrates.

 - As a special bonus to get the kids giggling: fossilised dinosaur poo

 - A genuine Sauropod bone you may actually touch.
-It’s round 140-150 million years old
+It’s around 140-150 million years old